Do you want to find out the gender of your Ball Python?

 From the outside, male and female vents look almost identical.

-However, what’s on the inside of the vent determines whether a snake is a male or a female.
+However, what’s inside the vent determines whether a snake is a male or a female.

 Male Ball Pythons have two intromittent sex organs called hemipenes (the singular is hemipenis).

-When they’re not in use, the hemipenes are stored inside the male Ball Python’s tail base, so apart from mating, the male sex organs are invisible to an observer.
+When they’re not in use, the hemipenes are stored inside the male Ball Python’s tail base, so the male sex organs are invisible to an observer apart from mating.

 When mating, male Ball Pythons evert one of these tube-shaped hemipenes, inserting it inside the female’s vent.